simonesilvestroni/m2m-website/_posts/2023-05-23-notes-on-the-historical-concept-album.md

   - 'sachsenhausen'
   - 'uk'
   - 'world war ii'
-description: 'Matthew Graybosch reviews my album ‘After 1989’.
+description: 'Matthew Graybosch reviewed my album ‘After 1989’.
 I’m honoured and flattered by such a genuine and magnificent analysis.'
 ---
 I strongly suggest to [check his blog out](https://starbreaker.org), as it's a goldmine of deep, authentic and interesting reflections.
-Matthew is yet another person that I've found through the decentralised web — which is what the internet was originally intended.
+Matthew is yet another person that I've found through the decentralised web — which is how the internet was originally built.

 When the algorithm is off, the lights come in.